Nohitha-18/-Non-Invasive-Glucose-Monitoring-System/README.md

 * Improve accuracy using advanced algorithms
 * Develop wearable version
 * Multi-sensor integration
-* Real-time mobile app connectivity
+* Mobile app connectivity

 ---

 ## 🧠 Key Learning

-* Optical sensing in biomedical systems
+* Optical sensing principles
-* Signal processing fundamentals
+* Signal processing
 * Calibration techniques
-* Real-world engineering challenges
+* Real-world engineering trade-offs

 ---

 ## ⭐ Conclusion

-This project demonstrates the feasibility of **non-invasive glucose monitoring** using optical sensing.
-While not a replacement for clinical devices, it highlights the potential for **pain-free and continuous health monitoring systems**.
+This project demonstrates the feasibility of **non-invasive glucose estimation using optical sensing**.
+While not a replacement for clinical devices, it highlights the potential for **pain-free and continuous monitoring systems**.

 ---